p1gp1g/fp3_flash_stock/README.md

 3. You need to have the images in the working directory ;
 4. Run `./flash.sh` .

-You may need to run it as root `sudo ./flash`
+You may need :
+- to run it as root `sudo ./flash`
+- to run it twice to flash slots a and b
+- to erase userdata `fastboot -w` after the flashs

 ## Troubleshooting Tips